Burgers (album)

 Burgers is the third album by Hot Tuna, the folk rock offshoot of Jefferson Airplane members Jorma Kaukonen, Jack Casady, and Papa John Creach, released in 1972 as Grunt FTR-1004.
 It was the band's first studio album, the previous two being live recordings.
 "Water Song" and "Sunny Day Strut" are instrumentals composed for this album.
-Hot Tuna did not release the song as a single until June 1982.
 In 1996, RCA released the CD box set Hot Tuna in a Can which included a remastered version of this album, along with remasters of the albums Hot Tuna, First Pull Up, Then Pull Down, America's Choice and Hoppkorv.

 It was voted number 748 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).